wlsf82/protractor-and-webrtc/README.md

 Now that everything is working, it's time to install protractor, so that you can create automated end-to-end tests.

-### Protractor installation
+### Protractor and test report installation

 Protractor is also Node.js based, so we will use npm (node package manager) to install it.

 From the project's root directory (in another console's tab), run the bellow command:

-`npm i protractor@5.0.0 -D`
+`npm i protractor@5.0.0 jasmine-spec-reporter -D`

 Note: It is necessary to define the version 5.0.0 of protractor due to an issue with version 5.1.x related to the usage of `forkNewDriverInstance()` and `browser.ignoreSynchronization`.
 This specific things will be explained later during the course.

+At the same time, we are installing a node module called `jasmine-spec-reporter`, that will be used for better test reporting.

 The `-D` argument will install protractor as a dev dependency.

-After the protractor's successful installation, the following code should be displayed in the `package.json` file:
+After the protractor's successful installation, the following code should be displayed in the `package.json` file (the `jasmine-spec-reporter` version may be newer):

 ```
 "devDependencies": {
+  "jasmine-spec-reporter": "^3.2.0",
   "protractor": "^5.0.0"
 }
 ```